10 Days Uganda Wildlife Safari With Mountain Gorilla Trekking Tour

 This African safari to Uganda was planned to give you an unforgettable wildlife experience and an ultimate primate experience, such as meeting eye-to-eye with the magical gorillas and chimpanzees fully in their natural habitat, getting a close encounter with other diverse African wildlife species such as leopards, lions, elephants, and cape buffaloes, several primate species, many antelope species, beautiful landscapes, visiting several ancestral places such as the Igongo cultural center for amazing African culture, and if you are a keen bird lover, this is an ideal safari to spot several African bird species.

-The 10-day Uganda safari will take you to the most interesting destinations in Uganda, such as Ziwa rhino sanctuary for the rhino tracking experience, Murchison Falls national park where you will discover the renowned Murchison Falls, wildlife sighting safaris, boat cruise experiences on the Nile River, Kibale Forest national park where you will spend time with chimpanzees and several other primates, Queen Elizabeth national park for wildlife sighting, Kazinga channel boat cruise safari, Bwindi Impenetrable Forest national park to encounter the magical mountain gorillas, Lake Bunyonyi for relaxation, and Lake Mburo national park for game drive safari for wildlife sighting and bush horseback riding.
+The Uganda Wildlife Safari With Mountain Gorilla will take you to the most interesting destinations in Uganda, such as Ziwa rhino sanctuary for the rhino tracking experience, Murchison Falls national park where you will discover the renowned Murchison Falls, wildlife sighting safaris, boat cruise experiences on the Nile River, Kibale Forest national park where you will spend time with chimpanzees and several other primates, Queen Elizabeth national park for wildlife sighting, Kazinga channel boat cruise safari, Bwindi Impenetrable Forest national park to encounter the magical mountain gorillas, Lake Bunyonyi for relaxation, and Lake Mburo national park for game drive safari for wildlife sighting and bush horseback riding.
 This is an ideal tour to fully enjoy nature and to explore the abundance of wildlife species, beautiful scenery, and numerous primate species such as the miraculous mountain gorillas and chimpanzees, among others, and to see several African classics such as lions, leopards, elephants, African Caped Buffaloes, giraffes, zebras, and many others.

 Senior Tour Consultants